ucabuk/MARJINAL/README.md

 # **MARJINAL**

+### **Recommendation**

+If you want to directly run Marjinal, just download the executable folder then unzipped the file and run the marjinal.exe.

+### How to compile C++ source in your Windows 64-bit system and run Marjinal:

 ### **REQUIRED DLL FILES**

 Note that you have to download the dll files to run the executable file.